ooibc88/gam/README.md

 micro benchmark in the [GAM paper](#paper).
 To run this script, a `slaves` file needs to be provided within the same directory.
-Each line of the `slaves` file contains the ip address and port (separated by space) of a node that is involved in the benchmarking.
+Each line of the `slaves` file contains the ip address and port (separated by space) of a node that is involved in the benchmarking, and the number of lines contained in the `slaves` file should be no smaller than that of nodes for benchmarking.
 There are multiple parameters that can be varied for a thorough benchmarking, please refer to [our paper](#paper) for detail.

 ##Applications